How likely is it you'll secure an NQ position at your firm?

 - There are no NQ jobs in the trainee’s favoured area of practice.
 Rather than stay in a second-choice department, they look towards other firms.

 - The firm has more qualifying trainees than jobs available.
 This is especially likely to happen at a firm which has recently undergone a major merger or is in some financial difficulty.

 - Maintaining a pyramid-shaped workforce.
 Large firms need a lot of manpower at the junior end, but can't provide long-term careers and commensurate salaries to all their recruits.

 - Personality clash.
 For some personal reason you don't gel with the firm or its people.
 No biggie.
 Move on.

 - Personal reasons.
 Trainees might fall out of love with the firm, with the law, or the city they work in.

 You're a student.
 NQ retention is an abstract thing that's several years in the future.
 The important thing is that you get a training contract at a decent firm, right?
-Perhaps, but a fulfilling, successful career is governed principally by the culture of the firms you work at, and retention rates offer a window on a firm’s culture.
-First, you can tell whether a firm’s investing in you and recruiting future partners or hiring for low-level grunt work.
-Second, high retention rates mean you're not spending two years competing with your fellow trainees like some job interview from hell, so the culture is likely to be more collaborative and less back-stabby.
+Perhaps, but a fulfilling, successful career is governed principally by the culture of the firms you work at, and retention rates offer a window into a firm’s culture.
+Firstly, you can tell whether a firm is investing in you and recruiting future partners or just hiring for low-level grunt work.
+Secondly, high retention rates mean you're not spending two years competing with your fellow trainees like some job interview from hell, so the culture is likely to be more collaborative and less back-stabby.

 Market trends will only tell you so much, but retention rates are important to consider when you’re looking at training contracts.
 Long-term job security is, for many, worth more than any amount of money.